KatharaFramework/Kathara-Labs/P4/04-L2_Learning_Digest/README.md

 For that we need a controller code, and instruct the switch to send the (mac, port) tuple to the controller.

-In this exercise packets are sent to the controller after cloning them.
+In this exercise packets are sent to the controller using digests.

 ## Testing the scenario
 1. To run the network scenario, open a terminal in the scenario directory and type: